1888 Barcelona Universal Exposition: Summary

 Eugenio Serrano de Casanova (journalist, writer and entrepreneur) tried to launch an exposition in 1886, and when that failed, the Mayor of Barcelona, Francesc Rius i Taulet, took over the planning of the project.
 The fair was hosted on the reconstructed 115 acre site of the city's main public park, the Parc de la Ciutadella, with Vilaseca's Arc de Triomf forming the entrance.
-More than 2 million people from Spain, the rest of Europe, and other international points of embarkation visited the exhibition, which made the equivalent of $1,737,000 USD.
+More than 2 million people from Spain, the rest of Europe, and other international points of embarkation visited the exhibition, which made the equivalent of US$1,737,000.
 The fair was opened by Alfonso XIII of Spain and Maria Christina of Austria.
 Twenty-seven countries participated, including China, Japan and the United States.

 Contents

 The piano manufacturer Erard sponsored a series of 20 concerts featuring Isaac Albéniz, a Catalan pianist and composer best known for his piano works based on folk music idioms.
 The artistic director was Tomàs Moragas.

 Luisa Lacal de Bracho won a gold medal and Josep Maria Tamburini won a silver medal at the exhibition.